boccileonardo/dagster-demo/README.md

-### Dagster Demo
+# Dagster Demo

 Event-driven ETL of retailer point-of-sale data through Polars (small data), Pyspark on Databricks (big data) into Delta lake tables.

-Design approach:
+### Design approach:
-- Gold views: Apply user-specific row-level security, antitrust masking logic to gold tables.
+- [ ] Gold views: Apply user-specific row-level security, antitrust masking logic to gold tables.
-- Gold tables: Single unity catalog table per object type (eg. site_dim, prod_dim, daily_store_fct), partitioned by retailer code, recorded in metadata for discoverability, unioning all retailer specific tables.
+- [ ] Gold tables: Single unity catalog table per object type (eg. site_dim, prod_dim, daily_store_fct), partitioned by retailer code, recorded in metadata for discoverability, unioning all retailer specific tables.
-- Silver tables: Retailer-level tables (natively received, as well as derived from aggregation), deduplicated, sanitized by DQ checks, with assigned secure group key and enriched by reference/master data from corporate sources.
+- [~] Silver tables: Retailer-level tables (natively received, as well as derived from aggregation), deduplicated, sanitized by DQ checks, with assigned secure group key and enriched by reference/master data from corporate sources.
-- Bronze tables: Retailer-level tables, append-only raw data, sensor-based triggers where possible, timestamped with ingestion time.
+- [x] Bronze tables: Retailer-level tables, append-only raw data, sensor-based triggers where possible, timestamped with ingestion time.
+Date partitioning only required if big data.

 - Retailer-level access is controlled by secure group keys via Unity catalog dynamic views.
 - Antitrust masking (only for competition data) is applied via dynamic views too, with a CASE ..
 WHEN logic that selects either the masked, or the real column depending on record age.